 - Think outside the box at non-food reward items.

 - Be a great role model for your students by talking about fruits and vegetables that you like!
-Engage your colleagues in making school-wide
+Engage your colleagues in making school-wide changes.

 CDC Tips for Teachers – Promoting Healthy Eating and Physical Activity in the Classroom